ef4/memory-scroll/README.md

 # Memory-scroll

-This addon provides an Ember component that remembers its last scroll position and restores it the next time it renders.
+This addon provides Ember components that help you avoiding losing the user's scroll positions unexpectedly as they navigate through the app.

+# Components

+## memory-scroll

+Example:

 ```handlebars
 {{#memory-scroll key="my-fancy-pane"}}